AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-42-->

 *  The `cart` query no longer return null responses when a product is out of stock.
 A new `errors` element containing the error message was introduced to the response.
-Previously, when you ran a query with an out-of-stock product, {{ site.data.var.ee }} displayed a `null` value under the `items` section in the response.
+Previously, when you ran a query with an out-of-stock product, Adobe Commerce displayed a `null` value under the `items` section in the response.
 See [cart query](https://devdocs.magento.com/guides/v2.4/graphql/queries/cart.html).

 <!--- ACP2E-38-->